-There are a number of strategies in use throughout the school to encourage and reward good behaviour and support pupils to make good choices.
+There are a number of strategies in use throughout the school to encourage pro-social behaviours and support pupils to make good choices.
+These include using positive phrasing, limited choice and disempowering behaviours.
 All staff, both teaching and non-teaching, will take an active role in taking an interest in children and model the behaviours that we seek to promote.
 At William Barnes we get to know and respect individuality.
 All staff greet children individually and gauge their emotional temperature in the morning and look to provide emotional support.